iroma/fhirbase/README.md

-For resource attributes with such compound type we create separate tables (for the sake of separation of storage and consistency) and inherits it from type base table:
+For resource attributes with such compound type we create separate tables (for the sake of separation of storage and consistency) and inherit it from type base table:

 ```sql